lpmm1/isummary/README.md

 ## Installation

-If you have Xampp in your computer, you only need to copy "isummary" folder into xampp/htdocs/
+If you have Xampp in your computer, you only need to select "Download ZIP" and copy the folder into xampp/htdocs/